Alhambra Theatre (San Francisco): History

-The Alhambra Theatre once had 1,625 seats when it opened and cost $500,000.
+The Alhambra Theatre once had 1,625 seats when it opened – on November 5, 1926 – and it cost $500,000.
+In 1930, the theater survived a bombing attempt, as the bomb was discovered and removed before it could go off.

 It was later converted to twin theaters in 1976.
 It reopened as a single screen in 1988 and finally closed as a movie theater on February 22, 1998.
 It was designated official San Francisco landmark #217 on February 21, 1996.

 The building is now occupied by Crunch Fitness.
 The conversion to the gym has retained most of the interior detail, and movies are shown on the still-present big screen.
 The balcony retains the aisles, which have been widened, although there are only four.
 They accommodate about 80 cardio machines facing the screen.

+Design

+The Alhambra Theater was built with reinforced concrete and unprotected steel trusses.
+The theater is in the Moorish Revival Style, with its ornamental detailing inspired by Mexican and Spanish sources.
+A restored original marquee still exists post-gym conversion.

+The external has two twin turrets and was designed to resemble a Moorish castle.
+The interior features intricate art deco design including a kaleidoscope domed ceiling.